 - They can speak English (American vernacular more than British); and

 - Rainy season is typically from June to October; the hottest months are April and May.

 The Caramoan Islands are in Caminares Sur, which is in the Bicol region of the country.
 From the capital, Manila, it’s a short 45-minute flight to the airport of Naga.
-It’s then around a 3.5-hour drive to the port, followed by a 1.5-hour boat ride.
+After this, it’s about another 3.5-hour drive to the port, followed by a 1.5-hour boat ride.

 Yes, the Caramoan Islands aren’t the easiest place to reach, but, trust me when I say, it’s totally worth it.